gorigorisensei/gorisenVulnerableApp/gorisenVulnApp/website/solutions/ctf/ctf_solutions.md

 ```

 Upload the xml file via a POSTMAN by choosing the "form-data" option and specify the Key as "xml" and select the payload file.

+### IDOR

+A logged-in user is able to enumerate other user's email addresses at /users?id=ID_NUMBER.
+Essentially, any logged_in user can enumerate all the users' email addresses by going through the id values.